dannyhlee/training-code/review-answers-wk2.md

 Soft state
 Eventual consistency

 #### What is a SQL dialect?

+SQL Dialects are sub-groupings of SQL commands into groups according to their function.

 #### What are DML, DDL, DQL?

+Data Manipulation Language (Insert)
+Data Definition Language (Create)
+Data Query Language (Select)

 #### What does SELECT do?

+Select is used to choose the table that we are working on in a RDBMS.
+Once we select, the query will refer to that table when doing its operations

 ####   FROM?

+From is use jointly with Select to point to the specific table in our database.

 ####   WHERE?

+Where is a filtering statement that precedes a predicate that will retrieve records/rows that return true for the predicate.

 ####  What is a primary key?

+ A primary key is a unique identifier in our database to identify individual records or rows in our table.

 ####   What is a foreign key?

+A foreign key is a column in a table that refers to the primary key of another table in the database.